sansan88/ki-text-detector-browserextension/README.md

-# Em Dash Highlighter Browser Extension
+# KI-Text-Detector Browser Extension

-This extension highlights all **em dashes (—)** on the current web page by wrapping them in a yellow `span`, making it easy to visually identify them.
+This extension detects all **em dashes (—)** on the current web page by wrapping them in a yellow `span`, making it easy to visually identify them.

 ## ✨ Features